wp-plugins/100-cities/readme.txt

 == Screenshots ==

-1. The plugin on the sidebar would look like this
+1. The plugin on the sidebar will look like this

 == Changelog ==